About Root canals

 Root canal treatment is typically very successful, and also quite common, with more than 15 million performed each year.
 The treatment has a bad reputation, but with our experienced dentists, it’s actually pain-free and simple, just slightly longer than a regular filling.
 In fact, a root canal is often the only way to save a damaged or decayed tooth and eliminate the need for a more-invasive replacement.

-The process begins with numbing the area, isolating the tooth to be treated with a rubber dam barrier, then removing the damaged or infected pulp through a small drilled opening.
-The canals inside the tooth are thoroughly cleaned, then sealed, and the opening is sealed again.
-In most cases, depending on the damage existing in the tooth, a protective crown is needed to restore the tooth to full strength.
+The process begins with numbing the area with local anesthetic, isolating the tooth to be treated with a rubber dam barrier, then removing the damaged or infected pulp through a small drilled opening.
+The canals inside the tooth are thoroughly cleaned, then sealed with gutta percha, and the opening is sealed again.
+In most cases, depending on the damage existing in the tooth, a protective dental crown is needed to restore the tooth to full strength.

 It’s normal to have some tooth sensitivity after a root canal, but if there is additional swelling or pain after a few days, it’s time to call your dentist and get checked in case of further infection.